MADH95/JSONLoader/README.md

 ___

-To add cards to your starting hand to test if your cards work, you can download my deck building mod (soon TM)
+To add cards to your starting hand to test if your cards work, you can download my [deck building mod](https://inscryption.thunderstore.io/package/MADH95Mods/DeckbuilderMod/)

 ___